xsscx/PatchIccMAX/Security.md

 # Security

-This document outlines the security information for the `DemoIccMAX` project, including reporting bugs, tracking CVEs, and guidelines for using the reference implementation.
+This document outlines the security information and bug reporting for the `DemoIccMAX` project, including reporting bugs, tracking CVEs, and guidelines for using the reference implementation.

 ## Reference Implementation